zajdel/18095-Final-Hack-Documentation-Template/README.md

 | ------------ | ------------ |
 | 6V Servo motor  | https://www.digikey.com/en/products/detail/pololu-corporation/3425/10450114 |
 | et cetera | and so on and so on |

+Additionally, please upload any design files for laser-cut or 3D-printed pieces to the parts directory.

 # Narrative